 Hard to say.
 I am from the dominant group (white, cis-male), so I surely have some blind spots and I no doubt make mistakes, even while intending only what is right and good.
 I suppose that as a start, I need to sit back, listen, and then do my part to implement changes recommended by those who are better informed.

-In response to the question: "How likely would you be to recommend the program from which you obtained or will obtain your PhD to prospective philosophy students?" past and current Brown students selected "neither likely nor unlikely," on average (3.2).
+In response to the question: "How likely would you be to recommend the program from which you obtained or will obtain your PhD to prospective philosophy students?" past and current Brown students selected "neither likely nor unlikely" on average (3.2, n=10).
 Ohio students selected "somewhat likely" (4.4, n=14).
 Both programs have moderate negative correlations between graduation year and program rating, excluding current students (Brown=-.64, Ohio State=-.31).
 This means that graduates of more recent years rate the program lower than graduates of years further in the past.
 Of 65 programs with at least 10 survey participants who are past graduates, 15 had moderate negative correlations between these values (6 had moderate positive correlations, and there is a slight negative overall correlation of -.07).

-In response to: "Rate your satisfaction with the advice and preparation this program provides to its graduate students for undergraduate teaching," 50% of Brown students selected "neutral" and 50% selected "unsatisfied."
-Around 42% of Ohio State students selected "neutral," 42% selected "satisfied," and 17% selected "very satisfied."
+In response to: "Rate your satisfaction with the advice and preparation this program provides to its graduate students for undergraduate teaching," Brown's past graduates and current students selected "neutral" (2.6, n=5) on average, and Ohio State's past graduates and current students selected "satisfied" (3.8, n=12).

-In response to: "Rate your satisfaction with the advice and preparation this program provides to its graduate students for academic research," Brown's past graduates and current students selected "neutral" (3.2, n=5) on average, and Ohio State's past graduates and current students selected "satisfied" or "very satisfied" and 17% selected "neutral."
+In response to: "Rate your satisfaction with the advice and preparation this program provides to its graduate students for academic research," Brown's past graduates and current students selected "neutral" (3.2, n=5) on average, and Ohio State's past graduates and current students selected "satisfied" (4.1, n=12)

-In response to: "Rate your satisfaction with the financial support this program provides for its graduate students," 60% of Brown students selected "satisfied" or "very satisfied" and 40% selected "neutral" or "unsatisfied."
-83% of Ohio State students selected "satisfied" or "very satisfied" and 17% selected "neutral."
+In response to: "Rate your satisfaction with the financial support this program provides for its graduate students," Brown's past graduates and current students selected "satisfied" (3.8, n=5) on average, as did Ohio State's past graduates and current students (4.0, n=12).

 One of Brown's past graduates and current students left a public comment about their program:

 The fellow students are supportive and the faculty is available and happy to meet and talk with their students.